0xbennyv/intelix-livediscover-lookup/README.md

-# Sophos Labs live discover enrichment.
+# Sophos Labs Intelix/Central Live Discover Enrichment.
 The ability to add custom enrichment has been added to Sophos Central Threat Analysis Center (EDR/XDR) to lookup IP Addresses and File Hashes with Live Discovery.
 This tool has been written as an example for basic integration with Sophos Labs [Intelix](https://api.labs.sophos.com/doc/index.html#overview).

 ## Deployment